Sk2105/Sk2105/README.md

 ## Hi there, I'm Sachin Kumar! 👋

 Welcome to my GitHub profile!
-I'm an Android developer and storyteller from Supaul, Bihar, India.
+I'm an Android and Web developer from Supaul, Bihar, India.
 Inspired by the golden sunrises of my hometown, I embrace each day as a new opportunity, engaging in projects that ignite my passion for technology.

 ### 🌱 About Me

 - **Location:** Supaul, Bihar, India
-- **Interests:** My diverse interests include coding, storytelling, exploring new technologies, and sharing knowledge.
+- **Interests:** My diverse interests include coding, exploring new technologies, and sharing knowledge.
 I value collaboration and the exchange of ideas.
 - **Hobbies:** In my free time, I enjoy reading, writing, and exploring street food, which inspires my work.

 My love for literature motivates me to weave narratives through code.
 I believe in perseverance and self-belief, qualities that help me tackle challenges as a developer and storyteller.